 The patent defines explicit and implicit location factors in search results:

-Location intent – an implication in a search that the searcher is looking for something related to a geographic area.
+Location intent is an implication in a search that the searcher seeks something related to a geographic area.

 An example of this would be searching for “Ottawa restaurant,” from that query, the search engine understands you are looking for restaurants in Ottawa.